TEAM

 PhD Researcher

-Freya examines the influence of neighbourhood and environment on multidimensional adult loneliness.
+Freya examines the influence of neighbourhood and environment on adult loneliness.

 Administrative staff